-Like the majority of states, Nevada is a “stand your ground” state.
-You have no duty to retreat from threats such as assault or battery, even if you have the opportunity to flee.
-In fact, you can fight back in self-defense (or defense of others) as long as you use reasonable and proportional physical force.
+Nevada is a “stand your ground” state, like most states.
+You have no “duty to retreat” from violent threats such as assault or battery, even if you have the opportunity to flee.

 When you are “standing your ground” in Nevada, you can resort to lethal force only if the following four conditions are true:

-- you did not start the conflict,
+- You did not start the conflict; and

-- you are not trespassing.1
+- You are not trespassing.1

-An imperfect self-defense case is when you genuinely believe you were justified in fighting back against an aggressor, but your case fails the “reasonable person” standard.
-Therefore, imperfect self-defense does not serve as a defense to criminal charges.
-3
+An imperfect self-defense case is when you genuinely believe you were justified in fighting back against an aggressor, but the court finds that a “reasonable person” in your position would have used less force or not fought back at all.

 Stand Your Ground v.
 The Castle Doctrine